Rahva Hääl

 Rahva Hääl (lit.
-The People's Voice) was the official daily newspaper of the Communist Party of Estonia during Soviet occupation of Estonia.
-It was founded shortly after the first Soviet takeover in 1940 based on offices and resources of Uus Eesti (New Estonia), an earlier Estonian newspaper.
+The People's Voice) was the official daily newspaper of the Communist Party of Estonia during the Soviet occupation of Estonia.
+It was founded shortly after the first Soviet takeover in 1940 based on the offices and resources of Uus Eesti (New Estonia), an earlier Estonian newspaper.

 The last issue of Uue Eesti was published on June 21, 1940.
 The first issue of Rahva Hääle was put together by the old editors under the leadership of new editors, and the paper was published on June 22, 1940.